Xbox @E3: Halo, Elden Ring and Xbox Scarlett

-With the tune of Xbox boss Phil Spencer saying that there are billions of gamers around the world, the Xbox E3 briefing unvelied several games on Sunday at E3 2019.
+With the tune of Xbox boss Phil Spencer saying that there are billions of gamers around the world, the Xbox E3 briefing unveiled several games on Sunday at E3 2019.

-In the hardware side, Xbox finally announced the new Xbox console, codenamed Scarlett and rumoured for days, with AMD's Zen 2 CPU and Navi GPU at the heart of it - promising four times more performance over the existing Xbox One X, and featuring real-time ray tracing.
+In the hardware side, Xbox finally announced the new Xbox console, codenamed Scarlett which was rumoured for days, powered by AMD's Zen 2 CPU and Navi GPU - promising four times more performance over the existing Xbox One X, and featuring real-time ray tracing.
 The company even announced a release timeframe: Holiday 2020, and it will come with the next Halo entry.

 Among the new reveals in the third-party games were a video game adaptation of the found-footage horror series Blair Witch, but the biggest draw was CD Projekt Red's Cyberpunk 2077, which had a surprise announcement: Keanu Reeves as a character.
-The game features a dytsopian futuristic world obsessed with body modification and releases on April 16, 2020.
+The game is set in a dytsopian futuristic world obsessed with body modification and releases on April 16, 2020.

 I'm crying.
 Like, legit crying. pic.twitter.com/WALt51R9st